BoneInscri/ics-pa/notes/PA_2.md

 **The LW instruction loads a 32-bit value from memory into rd.**

-LH loads a 16-bit value from memory, then sign-extends to 32-bits before storing in rd.
+LH loads a 16-bit value from memory， then sign-extends to 32-bits before storing in rd.

 ![image-20231112211503863](PA_2.assets/image-20231112211503863.png)